My Dad has a strained relationship with his GPS.

 When I’m talking to an opinionated person, I ask for details about their opinion.
 Why they harbor that belief, how they reached that conclusion.
 Instead of seeking an opportunity to express my view, I ask questions.
 I’m listening for new information, points I haven’t heard before — doing research.
 At the end of a conversation, people are often startled to discover that I totally disagree with their point of view.

-Get out your journal and write about recalibration.
+Let’s journal about recalibration.

 - How do you feel about the idea?